bedwards254/testBDBC/_posts/2019-01-28-Optical-discs.md

 2. Right-click anywhere on the Desktop to create a new folder.
 Name it collectionName_diskImages_cds (e.g., Cleage_diskImages_cds).
 3. Insert disc, if not already loaded.
-4. Double-click the Imaging Tools folder on the Desktop.
+4. Double-click the *Imaging Tools* folder on the Desktop.
-5. Double-click Guymager.
+5. Double-click *Guymager*.
 6. Select the CD/DVD drive from the list.
-7. Right-click and select Acquire image.
+7. Right-click and select *Acquire image*.
 8. In the Acquire image window, complete the following:
 a.
-Select Linux dd raw image;
+Select *Linux dd raw image*;
 b.
-De-select Split image files;
+De-select *Split image files*;
 c.
-Use the browse button (...) to the right of Image directory to navigate to the folder created at step 5;
+Use the browse button (...) to the right of Image directory to navigate to the folder created at step 2;
 i.
-NOTE: Go media/bcadmin/New Volume/ to reach the hard drive properlyd.
+NOTE: Go media/bcadmin/New Volume/ to reach the hard drive properly
+d.
 Enter an Image filename.
+Use *MSS#_ID* (e.g., 1000_01).
-Use MSS#_ID (e.g., 1000_01).e.Check every box underneath Hash calculation / verification(Calculate MD5, Calculate SHA-1, Calculate SHA-256, Re-read source after acquisition for verifications (takes twice as long), and Verify image after acquisition (take twice as long))
+e.
+Check every box underneath Hash calculation / verification (Calculate MD5, Calculate SHA-1, Calculate SHA-256, Re-read source after acquisition for verifications (takes twice as long), and Verify image after acquisition (takes twice as long))
-9. Hit Start.
+9. Hit *Start*.

 **NOTE:** You can check the progress of disk imaging by scrolling to the right in the Guymager window.

-10. In the folder created at step 4, right-click the disk image file and select Rename.
+10. In the folder created at step 2, right-click the disk image file and select *Rename*.
-11. Change the file extension from .dd to .iso.
+11. Change the file extension from *.dd* to *.iso*.

 **NOTE:** You can review the disk image contents by right-clicking the object and selecting Scripts > Mount Disk Image.
 The disk image will be mounted on the Desktop.
 Double-click to open it and view files.